signalfx/integrations/opentelemetry-collector/README.md

 ### INSTALLATION

 After installing the SignalFx Smart Agent on each instance, you can optionally send data from the SignalFx Smart Agent to the OpenTelemetry Collector.
-This topic describes how to deploy data collection for SignalFx Infrastructure Monitoring.

 ### USAGE